Naguib Azoury: Reception and criticism

 Azoury largely wrote Le réveil for French readers; in fact, the book was written in French.
 The book apparently was not initially influential among Arabs, but it did spark dialogue in Europe and especially in France.
 European officials considered Le réveil an important text for gaining insight to the region, and the book is credited with encouraging European aspirations regarding the Ottoman Empire by “[claiming] that the Arab provinces were ripe for revolt, and that a movement already existed that needed only the assent of Europe to bring about the final confrontation.”
 Yet, Azoury admitted later “that the book sought not to describe Arab discontent so much as to create it.”
 The work is criticized as being a falsely nationalistic text, intended to pander to Europe rather than to rouse Arab nationalistic sentiment.

 One year after Le réveil’s publication, Farid Kassab—an Arab from Beirut who was attending school in Paris—criticized Azoury’s work, writing a pamphlet that supported the Ottoman Empire and Jewish settlement in Palestine while rejecting Azoury’s idea of an Arab nation.

 Later life

-In April 1907, while still in Paris, Azoury published the first monthly issue of L’Independence arabe.
+In April 1907, while still in Paris, Azoury published the first monthly issue of L'Indépendance arabe.
 In order to secure funding for the publication, Azoury offered to place his knowledge of North Africa, the various pan-Islamic committees, and the regional political “web” at the service of France.
 Azoury was investigated at this point by uneasy French authorities, but he was largely dismissed as posing no danger.
 During their investigation, French authorities found no definitive evidence supporting the existence of Azoury's Ligue de la patrie arabe—for which, along with a similarly dubious Arab national committee, Azoury claimed to speak.